MoLAoS/Mandate/data/game/docs/readme.txt

 Glest uses TCP port 61357, if you are behind a router you will have to forward this port to your computer if you want to host games.

-All players have to be using the same version of the game and have exactly the same map, tileset and tech tree.
+All players have to be using the same binaries of the game and have exactly the same map, tileset and tech tree.
 This means that if you have mods installed in the tech tree that is being used for the game, every player has to have the same mods.
 An option if you want to install mods over the magitech tech tree and be able to play people that don't have them, is to copy it and install the mods over the copy.

-It is highly recommended that the same binaries are used for all players.
-On Windows this is not usually an issue, since people use the installer.
-On platforms where the exe is compiled from the source (like Linux), if it is generated with different compilers, or using different architectures, the game might get out of sync and crash.
+This means that you can not play windows vs. linux games (even using wine), and that 32 bit vs. 64 bit games are only possible if the player with the 64 bit machine is using 32 bit binaries too.

+You can disable binary and checksum checks in glest.ini, by setting NetworkConsistencyChecks to 0, but the game might get out of sync and crash.

 =================
 COMMAND LINE